fflayol/myownmadeoperatingsystem/README.md

 # Chapter 2 #
 ## Introduction
-During this course we will focuse on Intel Processor (especilally Pentium).
+During this course we will focus on Intel Processor (especially Pentium).
 ## Processor
 Hereafter the detail of the Pentium Processor
 ![alt text](/code/chapter2/img/img1.png "Architecture")